 Some of my favourite poets are Sylvia Plath, Audre Lorde, Katie Griffiths, Pascale Petit, Rachel Long and Ocean Vuong.

-Recurring themes in my poetry and art are chronic illness, rejecting motherhood/trauma, isolation, the nature of femininity, and hope/resilience.
+Recurring themes in my poetry and art are chronic illness/familial trauma, womanhood/rejecting motherhood and hope/resilience.

 For the last twelve years I have been living a ‘part-time life’ because of ME/CFS, an invisible disability and underresearched complex of illnesses that is finally about to gain recognition because of the COVID-19 pandemic.